LS 7ABC & LS 107 FAQs

 The numbering of these courses indicates that they are not considered three separate courses but rather a single integrated course taken over a one-year period.
 If a student does not pass 7A the first time around, the student must retake and pass 7A in order to move onto 7B.

-Students will not be able to repeat LS 1/2/3/4 after Winter 2018, and may need additional classes if they are not finished with the sequence by then.
+Students will not be able to repeat LS 1 after Fall 2017, LS 2 after Winter 2018, LS 3 and LS 4 after Spring 2018, and may need additional classes if they are not finished with the sequence by then.